The Cannabis Leaf Is Good Medicine

 When it comes to the cannabis plant, the flower tends to take pride of place.
 But what about the leaves?
 Does their purpose end once they’ve soaked up the sun to feed the buds?
 Well, no, actually.
 Growers who toss the leaves at the end of the harvest may want to reconsider.

-There are two main types of cannabis leaves and there are good things to be done with each.
+There are two main types of cannabis leaves.
+And, there are good things to do with each.

 Fan Cannabis Leaf

 The fan leaf is the broad leaf that has become the iconic image for cannabis.
 But, this wider and darker leaf is not just a cannabis caricature.
 These contain most of the converted photosynthetic energy that was captured by the plant.
 This makes the fan leaf ideal for consumption as it’s packed with nutrients and resin.

 Less recognized on the cannabis plant is the sugar leaf.
 This cannabis leaf is smaller in size and is often hidden in the denser areas of the plant, close to the flowers.
 As well as containing relatively high levels of cannabinoids, sugar leaves can be covered in trichomes.
 Most cannabis consumers are familiar with trichomes’ in its powdered form at the bottom of the grinder (kief).

 Trichomes are resin glands that protect the plant by providing a physical barrier between the more delicate sugar leaves and insects or organisms that could potentially damage it.
 These also induce a psychotropic effect thanks to high levels of THC.
 In fact, trichomes tend to be higher in cannabinoid concentration than the average cannabis flower.